ekmwest/ekmwest-site/src/posts/short-thoughts-2020.md

 What should you discuss with your customers?
 Solutions or problems?

-When you say "we", are you trying to include or exclude?
+When you say "we", do you really know if you're trying to include or exclude?

 It is easier to graduate from junior to senior, than to graduate from senior to master.
 Vanity is a bigger hurdle than ignorance.